BluBracket/blubracket-tools/bulk-install-app/README.md

    - `BLU_DOMAIN` - the domain of the GitHub Enterprise Server (optional: only required for GitHub Enterprise Server)
 3. Run the script with the following command: `python3 -u main.py 2>&1 | tee -a bulk-install-app-results.txt`
    NOTE: Only organizations/users that the logged in GitHub user has permissions to install on will be installed.
-   - If two-factor authentication is enabled, the script with request input for the one-time password.
+   - If two-factor authentication is enabled, the script will request input for the one-time password.
 4. Take note of instances of the following logs, which require action:
    - ```User does not have permissions to install on organization/user: <organization_name>.
 Skipping. ```
       - Action item: Give install permissions to the logged-in user, or log-in with another user who has install permissions on <organization_name>.
 Re-run the script.